tomato-user2/AIS/4_Presentation/steps.md

    - grouping by vessel
    - filtering by area (area selection where there is open sea, no confusing port, and seperately one anchorage area)
    - creating XXmin sets of equal Navigational Status (variable), these contain reports of several things at irregular times, each entry has: **Timestamp**,Type of mobile, MMSI, Latitude, Longitude, **Navigational status(TARGET)**, ROT, **SOG**, **COG**, **Heading**, IMO, Callsign, Name, Ship type, Cargo type, Width, Length, Type of position fixing device, Draught, Destination, ETA, Data source type, A, B, C, D, Time_Group
-    - from the above I plan to use the items in bold writing
+    - from the above I plan to use the items in bold writing because the model should be as general as possible and features like coordinates would work against that.
    - Missing values: Interpolation for Columns with Less Than 50% Missing Values: For each file, after deleting the files with more or equal than 50% of a columns missing, we’ll check the percentage of missing values per column and apply interpolation after time for those columns where less than 50% of the values are missing.
    - standardizing the sets to exactly the same length and time interval (example for 15min: 14:50 exactly and 10s interval)
-future: Try different time length and different area?
+   - deleting columns from tables that are not needed like positions.
+   - setting the initial course to zero for the datasets to be better comparable.
+That means from every course and heading value the initial course value is subtracted

 4. **Baseline Model**: Quickly recap your baseline model, its performance, and why it was chosen.
 - logistic regression for simplicity (why did i scrap that again?...)